-It’s great to see Harry Hill back on the box with World Of TV on BBC2.
+Harry Hill is back on the box with World Of TV on BBC2.
 Each week he focuses on a different genre of TV show, and examines it in detail using his wonderful observational humour.
-It’s a little bit like TV Burp in that respect.
-It’s not quite as good as his old ITV show, but it’s still pretty funny.
+It’s a little bit like TV Burp in that respect – nowhere near as good as that of course, but still quite funny.

-Diane Morgan also has a new show on BBC2 – a sitcom she’s written called Mandy, in which she plays the hapless title character, who makes a disaster out of everything she tries to do.
-I wouldn’t say it’s anything special or amazing, but there are plenty of fun moments, and as the 6 episodes are only 15 minutes long, it’s easy to get through them quickly.
-There are some pretty good guest stars too, including Michael Spicer, Sean Lock, David Bradley & Natalie Cassidy.
+Diane Morgan also has a new show on BBC2.
+She’s written a sitcom called Mandy, in which she plays the hapless title character, who makes a disaster out of everything.
+It’s nothing special, but it had a few amusing moments and an interesting variety of guest stars, including Michael Spicer, Sean Lock, David Bradley & Natalie Cassidy.

 QI XL has finally begun showing the extended episodes from the R series of QI, months after the standard episodes were broadcast.
 I’d been avoiding the shorter versions because I enjoy these longer editions.
 Knowing the BBC they’ll probably spread them out with big gaps, so we don’t get them all in one go, but we’ll see what happens.
 Some of the episodes had to be filmed without an audience this year as well, for obvious reasons, so it’ll be interesting to see how that affects them.
 I’m sure they’ll still be very funny and interesting though.

 8 Out Of 10 Cats Does Countdown had another short new series this month, which was fun as usual.
 It was filmed before the pandemic but held back for the summer – and the recording of one episode turned out to be rather prophetic, when Jon Richardson declared the word corona!
 Little did they know!